Domestic Violence Symposium and Impact Reporting Fund

-Domestic violence affects more than 10 million Americans each year.
-And in California, more than half of families have been touched by domestic violence, according to a 2017 study.
-Yet it is often treated as a criminal or private matter rather than a public health epidemic.
-Journalism can play a role in bringing about change and greater awareness.
+Domestic violence affects more than 10 million Americans each year, and in California more than half of families have been impacted.
+Despite its scope, it is too often treated only as a criminal or private issue rather than a public health epidemic.
+The Domestic Violence Symposium and Impact Fund equips journalists to cover this crisis with nuance, sensitivity, and a focus on solutions.

 Opportunity offered by: